24-mohamedyehia/CV-to-Portfolio-Generator/README.md

 ```bash
 $ cp .env.example .env
 ```
 Set your environment variables in the .env file.
-Like GROQ_API_KEY value.
+Like OPEN_ROUTER_API_KEY value.

-You can get your Groq API key from [here](https://console.groq.com/keys).
+You can get your Open Router API key from [here](https://openrouter.ai/settings/keys).

 ## Run the application
 ```bash